-When collecting the data you need for quantitative research, you have a number of possibilities available to you.
+When collecting and analyzing the data you need for quantitative research, you have a number of possibilities available to you.
 Each has its own pros and cons, and it might be best to use a mix.
-Here are some of the main ones:
+Here are some of the main research methods:

-There are a number of different ways of conducting services, such as:
+There are a number of different ways of conducting surveys, such as:

 - Email — this is a quick way of reaching a large number of people and can be more affordable than the other methods described below.